 |---|---|---|---|

-Before finalizing, evaluate fluid toxicity, operating temperature range, startup/shutdown frequency, vibration potential, and the required NDT level.
-If the spec is written to ASME process codes (e.g., ASME B31.3), follow the project’s piping class rules rather than assuming “utility = slip-on.”
+Before finalizing, evaluate fluid toxicity, operating temperature range, startup/shutdown frequency, vibration potential, and required NDT level.
+If the specification follows ASME B31.3 Process Piping, follow the project piping class rules rather than assuming “utility = slip-on” by default.

 FAQ

-The main difference is the weld joint design and the resulting stress/inspection behavior.
-Slip-on flanges are typically fillet welded (often inside + outside), which makes fit-up faster but increases stress concentration at the weld toes.
-Weld neck flanges use a full-penetration butt weld with a tapered hub, creating better structural continuity and allowing credible RT/UT inspection when required by the piping class.
+The main difference is the weld joint design and the resulting stress and inspection behavior.
+Slip-on flanges are typically fillet welded, which makes fit-up faster but increases stress concentration at the weld toes.
+Weld neck flanges use a full-penetration butt weld with a tapered hub, creating better structural continuity and enabling more meaningful RT/UT when required.

 When should you use a slip-on flange instead of a weld neck flange?

 Use slip-on flanges for stable, low-consequence utility services where the piping class permits fillet-weld construction.
-Typical examples are cooling water, firewater, compressed air, and nitrogen—provided vibration and thermal cycling are limited and the inspection plan does not require volumetric NDT.
+Typical examples are cooling water, firewater, compressed air, and nitrogen, provided vibration and thermal cycling are limited and volumetric NDT is not required.

 Are weld neck flanges better for high-pressure applications?

-Weld neck flanges are generally preferred for high-pressure and cyclic applications because they handle combined loads better and support robust inspection.
-Pressure rating itself must still be verified by ASME B16.5 tables for the specific material group and temperature (e.g., Class 2500 is a rating framework; allowable pressure is not “2500 psi”).
+Weld neck flanges are generally preferred for high-pressure and cyclic applications because they handle combined loads better and support stronger inspection practice.
+Pressure rating still has to be verified against the applicable ASME B16.5 material group and temperature tables.

 How do you choose between slip-on flange vs weld neck flange?